 The disease can lead to a loss of awareness, basic math skills, judgement and planning, according to the Public Health Agency of Canada.
 In its dementia strategy, objectives include supporting prevention and finding advanced therapies and a cure for dementia.
 There’s also a focus on improving the quality of life for the more than 500,000 Canadians who suffer from the disease, and their caregivers.

-It can be hard to spot the early signs of dementia versus what can sometimes be normal age-related memory loss, says Dr. Samir Sinha, director of health policy research at the National Institute on Ageing (NIA) at Ryerson University in Toronto.
+It can be hard to spot the early signs of dementia versus what can sometimes be normal age-related memory loss, says Dr. Samir Sinha, director of health policy research at the National Institute on Ageing (NIA) at Toronto Metropolitan University in Toronto.

 “There are a lot of misconceptions around what dementia is and isn’t, ” says Dr. Sinha who is also the director of Geriatrics at Sinai Health and the University Health Network in Toronto.